Frequently Asked Questions

 To provide additional exposure, Puppies Behind Bars has two well-established volunteer programs involving people from the surrounding communities.
 The weekend puppy sitting program involves families agreeing to host a puppy in their home at least one overnight per month.
 “Puppies by the Hour” is a similar program with volunteers taking the puppies out on day trips into the community.

-Yes, each inmate is very sad when their puppy leaves prison, and virtually all of them cry.
-They cry in front of instructors, in front of correctional officers, in front of other inmates, and alone in their cells.
+Yes, each one is very sad when their puppy leaves prison, and virtually all of them cry.
+They cry in front of instructors, in front of correctional officers, in front of other incarcerated individuals, and alone in their cells.
 The tears, however, are not necessarily just tears of sadness.
 They are also tears of pride, for each puppy-raiser whose dog becomes a working dog feels deep joy in knowing that they–and their dog–succeeded and that their dog is going out in the world to make a difference in someone’s life.

 Explosive-detection canines (EDC’s) are responsible for seeking out explosives and alerting their handler when they have recognized an explosive scent.